emillennial/emillennial.github.io/portfolio.md

 ---

 ## My Portfolio
-Here are some casestudies of the projects and designs I've worked on.
+Here are some case studies of the projects and designs I've worked on.

 <style>
 /* Portfolio Container Styles */